The secret Colorado towns to buy vacation rentals

 Not every successful vacation rental needs to be in the mountains.
 More tourists travel to Denver than any other area of the state.
 Unfortunately for STR investors, Denver's Airbnb laws are super strict.
 But Wheat Ridge is a five minute drive from two of Denver's hottest areas, and the city allows for Airbnb investment properties

 There's a reason Wheat Ridge is the only city in the Denver metro area that has an "A" rating from AirDNA.

 If you buy on the east side of Wheat Ridge, you're a stone's throw from Highlands Square shops and restaurants along 32nd, and you're equally as close to Tennyson Street in the Berkeley neighborhood with its bars, boutiques and restaurants.
 Both areas are home to some of Denver's hottest real estate.

-If you buy on the west side of Wheat Ridge, you're right by Golden and it's quaint downtown and right by all the hiking and mountain biking available in the foothills.
+If you buy on the west side of Wheat Ridge, you're right by Golden and it's quaint downtown and right by Red Rocks Amphitheatre and all the hiking and mountain biking available in the foothills.

 Wheat Ridge is an easy inclusion on any list of great Colorado towns for vacation rentals.

-Evergreen is to Denver as Divide is to Colorado Springs.
-A small mountain town dotted with aspens and pines and great views just outside a major metro area.
+Conifer and Bailey are to Denver what Divide and Florissant are to Colorado Springs.
+Small mountain towns dotted with aspens and pines and great views just outside a major metro area.

-Evergreen is a great town to buy that second home or vacation rental.
-You can get the full mountain experience with an A-frame or other style of cabin and you've got a quaint little downtown nearby for food and bars.
-(Plus Denver is just 20 minutes away.)
+Conifer and Bailey are great towns to buy that second home or vacation rental.
+You can get the full mountain experience with an A-frame or traditional cabin, and you've got Denver is just 40 minutes away.)

 You like skiing in Breckenridge?
 Then you should buy an STR in Fairplay.
 The tiny town sits at 9,500 feet of elevation, but more importantly, it sits just 30 minutes directly south on Highway 9 from one of the state's most popular ski resort at Breckenridge.